-Information on restraint system operation can be found under "Deployment of Emergency Tensioning Devices and air bags" (> page 49).

-For more information about children traveling with you in the vehicle and on child restraint systems, see "Children in the vehicle" (> page 51).
+Information on restraint system operation can be found under "Triggering of the Emergency Tensioning Devices and air bags" (> page 46).
+See "Children in the vehicle" for information on children traveling with you in the vehicle as well as on child restraint systems (\triangleright page 47).

-Modifications to the restraint system, may cause it to no longer work as intended.
+Modifications to the restraint system may cause it to no longer work as intended.
 The restraint system may then not perform its intended protective function and may fail in an accident or trigger unexpectedly, for example.
 This poses an increased risk of injury or even fatal injury.